-With cruise control set - when following a detected forward vehicle around a curve - the forward vehicle may be lost by the radar.
-The active cruise control with braking feature will delay acceleration back to the set speed until it regains contact with the vehicle ahead - or detects that there is no longer a vehicle ahead - or after a time gap (based on the last following distance recorded).
+With cruise control set, when following a detected forward vehicle around a curve, the forward vehicle may be lost by the radar.
+The adaptive cruise control with braking feature will delay acceleration back to the set speed until it regains contact with the vehicle ahead, or detects that there is no longer a vehicle ahead, or after a time gap (based on the last following distance recorded).

-For example: Assume cruise control is set at 50 mph (80 km/h) and you are following three (3) seconds behind a vehicle traveling at 45 mph (72 km/h) that just entered a sharp curve.
-If the vehicle ahead is no longer detected as you travel around the curve, the Wingman ACB system will delay the vehicle acceleration back to 50 mph for three (3) seconds.
+For example: Assume cruise control is set at 50 MPH and you are following 3 seconds behind a vehicle traveling at 45 MPH that just entered a sharp curve.
+If the vehicle ahead is no longer detected as you travel around the curve, the Wingman Advanced system will delay the vehicle acceleration back to 50 MPH for 3 seconds.

-The operator should be especially attentive to the Wingman ACB system behavior through curves.
+The operator should be especially attentive to the Wingman Advanced system behavior through curves.
 In some cases, when traveling around a curve, the radar may lose the vehicle ahead and attempt to accelerate when resuming the set speed.

-It is also possible for the Wingman ACB system to begin tracking vehicles in other lanes when traveling around curves.
-In cases where the Wingman ACB system perceives that an adjacent-lane vehicle is in your lane, the system may intervene and begin making brake applications.
+It is also possible for the Wingman Advanced system to begin tracking vehicles in other lanes when traveling around curves.
+In cases where the Wingman Advanced system perceives that an adjacent-lane vehicle is in your lane, the system may intervene and begin making brake applications.